Planqton/mkvd/README.md

 window.
 The field is fairly tall so longer command output remains readable and above it a small status label shows which segment is being exported.
 While export is running all other controls are disabled to prevent changes.

+When you pause or stop playback, the current frame remains visible and you can scrub the video by dragging or scrolling the slider to preview frames.